turingschool-examples/ruby-exercises/flex-ercises/README.md

 -----

-### Welcome to Ruby Flex-ercises!
+### Welcome to Flex-ercises!

-Ruby Flex-ercises is Ruby objects and methods coding exercise suite including exercises using more advanced enumerables, arrays, and hashes.
+Flex-ercises is Ruby objects and methods coding exercise suite including exercises using more advanced enumerables, arrays, and hashes.

 cd into each exercise directory and follow instructions in the README.